w-caffiero-entando/f09a1ec2/README.md

 ```
 mvn clean install
-cd app-engine/
+cd webapp/
-mvn package jetty:run-war -Pjetty-local -Dspring.profiles.active=swagger -DskipTests -DskipLicenseDownload -Pderby
+mvn package jetty:run-war -Pjetty-local -Dspring.profiles.active=swagger -DskipTests -DskipLicenseDownload -Pderby -Pkeycloak
 ```

-The application will be available at http://localhost:8080/app-engine/
+The application will be available at http://localhost:8080/entando-de-app/

-More information are available on [app-engine README](app-engine/README.md).
+More information are available on [webapp README](webapp/README.md).

 To execute all the tests: